 Domain 2.1 Data-Based Decision Making 3.4.1 The candidate is aware of a variety of models and methods to gather information about N 0 1 2 3 the whole child regarding behavioral, academic, social and emotional concerns.
 3.4.2 The candidate recognizes the need for team problem-solving and integrating assessment N 0 1 2 3 information from multiple sources.
 3.4.3 Under supervision, the candidate can administer academic assessment tools and interpret results per standardized protocol.
-N 0 1 2 3 3.4.4 Under supervision, the candidate can administer cognitive assessment tools and interpret results per standardized protocol.
-N 0 1 2 3 3.4.5 Under supervision, the candidate can use assessment and observation data to identify student strengths and weaknesses.
-N 0 1 2 3 3.4.6 Under supervision, the candidate can use evaluation data to develop a list of interventions appropriate for implementation.
-N 0 1 2 3 3.4.7 Under supervision, the candidate can utilize data to evaluate the efficacy of an intervention.
-N 0 1 2 3 Domain 2.2 Consultation and Collaboration 3.4.8 The candidate demonstrates appropriate communication skills necessary to effectively consult with team members.
-N 0 1 2 3 3.4.9 The candidate consults and coordinates with team members when determining an N 0 1 2 3 intervention plan or recommendations for a particular student.
+N 0 1 2 3 3.4.4 Under supervision, the candidate can administer cognitive assessment tools and interpret N 0 1 2 3 results per standardized protocol.
+3.4.5 Under supervision, the candidate can use assessment and observation data to identify student strengths and weaknesses.
+N 0 1 2 3 3.4.6 Under supervision, the candidate can use evaluation data to develop a list of N 0 1 2 3 3.1.0 interventions appropriate for implementation.
+11 - - 3.4.7 Under supervision, the candidate can utilize data to evaluate the efficacy of an N 0 1 2 3 intervention.
+Domain 2.2 Consultation and Collaboration 3.4.8 The candidate demonstrates appropriate communication skills necessary to effectively N 0 1 2 3 consult with team members.
+3.4.9 The candidate consults and coordinates with team members when determining an N 0 1 2 3 intervention plan or recommendations for a particular student.
 3.4.10 Under supervision, the candidate has participated in several sessions of academic consultation and/or collaboration.
-N 0 1 2 3 3.4.11 Under supervision, the candidate has participated in several sessions of behavioral consultation and/or collaboration.
-N 0 1 2 3 3.4.12 The candidate uses principles of social justice when developing plans for assessment, collaboration with families, and interventions.
-N 0 1 2 3 Domain 2.3 Intervention and Instructional Support to Develop Academic Skills 3.4.13 The candidate demonstrates an understanding of biological, cultural and social influences on academic skill development.
-N 0 1 2 3 3.4.14 The candidate can apply learning principles to understand academic assessment and interventions.
-N 0 1 2 3 3.4.15 Under supervision, the candidate can review cognitive and academic assessment results and determine a course of interventions.
-N 0 1 2 3 3.4.16 The candidate demonstrates an ability to identify evidence-based instructional strategies/interventions to promote cognitive and academic skills.
+N 0 1 2 3 3.4.11 Under supervision, the candidate has participated in several sessions of behavioral N 0 1 2 3 consultation and/or collaboration.
+3.4.12 The candidate uses principles of social justice when developing plans for assessment, N 0 1 2 3 collaboration with families, and interventions.
+Domain 2.3 Intervention and Instructional Support to Develop Academic Skills 3.4.13 The candidate demonstrates an understanding of biological, cultural and social N 0 1 2 3 influences on academic skill development.
+3.4.14 The candidate can apply learning principles to understand academic assessment and interventions.
+N 0 1 2 3 3.4.15 Under supervision, the candidate can review cognitive and academic assessment results N 0 1 2 3 and determine a course of interventions.
+3.4.16 The candidate demonstrates an ability to identify evidence-based instructional strategies/interventions to promote cognitive and academic skills.
 N 0 1 2 3